bakpakin/Fennel/reference.md

 ### Compiler API

-Inside `eval-compiler`, `macros`, or `macro` blocks, as well as `require-macros` modules, these functions are visible to your code.
+Inside `eval-compiler`, `macros`, or `macro` blocks, as well as `import-macros` modules, these functions are visible to your code.

 Note that lists are compile-time concepts that don't exist at runtime; they are implemented as regular tables which have a special metatable to